 The hem cinch is a toggle and elastic string at the waist, allowing you to trap in air at the bottom of the jacket.

 Since down jackets are used so much for warmth, especially while standing around (or setting up camp) in the brisk hours of the day and night, we find that being able to nearly seal the bottom of the jacket is critical to maintaining that warmth.

 Finally, some pockets allow you to stuff a down jacket inside, creating a very small portable package.
 The best of these work as a pillow.
-Some people love this, others just stuff the down jacket deep into their pack.
+Some people love this, and others just stuff the down jacket deep into their pack.

 Pro Tip: Look for jackets that line the hand pockets with down!
 This will keep your hands toasty.

-However, if you have a dialed in layering system that makes a down hood bulky or unnecessary, you can get a jacket version (no hood), which cuts weight and reduces the chance of a large part of the jacket getting wet.
+However, if you have a dialed-in layering system that makes a down hood bulky or unnecessary, you can get a jacket version (no hood), which cuts weight and reduces the chance of a large part of the jacket getting wet.